Your refund rights

 Leticia buys a second-hand washing machine for $250.
 The store said it was two years old and in good condition but it breaks down after two months.
 Considering the age, price and condition of the machine, it was reasonable for Leticia to expect it to work for more than two months.
 She may be entitled to a refund.

-If there is a problem with your product, or if you are having a dispute with the store or seller, view our Resolve a dispute page.
+If there is a problem with your product, or if you are having a dispute with the store or seller, view our Resolve your problem or complaint page.